dkasak/vim-named-sessions/README.md

 * Automatically saves sessions once a session is activated
 * Automatically restores a CWD's matching session if vim is started with no arguments
+* If inside a tmux session, uses the name of the tmux session as the default session name
 * Never prompts you or bothers you about anything

 ## Installation